DougLeary/LedString/README.md

 #### Behaviors
 L = always Lit (white)
 O = always Off (black) - in other words, not used (uppercase "O" not zero)
-S = Switched on and off at random to simulate human activity
+S = Switched on and off at random to make the place look inhabited
 F = Flickering yellow light to simulate fireplaces, campfires, etc. Fire LEDs flicker independently.
 C = Custom behavior